-Mr. Wehle is chairman of the board, chief executive officer and president of the Genesee Corporation and The Genesee Brewing Company, Inc. Mr. Wehle is a director of M&T Bank.
-He is president and treasurer of the Genesee Country Museum, a trustee of the Rochester Institute of Technology, a member of the board of managers of Strong Memorial Hospital, and a director of the Greater Rochester Visitors Association, Inc., the United Neighborhood Center of Greater Rochester Foundation, Inc., and the Trooper Foundation, State of New York, Inc.
+Mr. Wehle is chairman of the board, chief executive officer and president of the Genesee Corporation, and chairman of the board and chief executive officer of The Genesee Brewing Company, Inc. He is a director of M&T Bank and a member of its Executive and Trust and Investment Committees.
+Mr. Wehle is a trustee, treasurer and the chairman of the executive committee of the Genesee Country Museum, and a trustee of the United Neighborhood Center of Greater Rochester Foundation, Inc. He is also a director of the University of Rochester Medical Center and chairman of its facilities committee, a director of The Greater Rochester Chamber of Commerce and a member of its executive committee, and a director of the Industrial Management Council and the Trooper Foundation, State of New York, Inc.